A microsite of wot.technology · Live customer traffic on our cluster

 • Because-lines.
 Every record cites its sources.
 Walk back from any claim to the evidence that produced it.
 This is what makes GDPR Article 15 (right of access) and EU AI Act Article 86 (right to explanation) answerable in seconds, not days.

-• ThoughtSchemas.
+• Typed schemas.
 Define a data type once; any ingest target matching the schema becomes queryable immediately across all tooling.
 The next data source is a configuration task, not an engineering project.

-• Stemlines.
-Reusable templates for common ingest patterns (RSS-to-pod, change-feed-to-graph, API-poll-to-ThoughtSchema).
+• Reusable ingest templates.
+Common patterns are already wired up (RSS-to-feed, change-feed-to-graph, API-poll-to-schema).
 Named, signed, revisable.

 • Distributed mesh operation.
 Nodes peer directly.
 Content follows capacity.
 No single origin to knock over.

 • Privacy-first erasure.
-Revocation is structural (rework with valid_until + nestled-key closure).
-GDPR Article 17 right to erasure is satisfied by construction — provably, down to the storage address.
+Revocation is structural (a rework with valid_until plus key closure).
+GDPR Article 17 right to erasure is satisfied structurally — provably, down to the storage address.
 Not by a policy promise you hope someone follows.

 What runs on FlowSpace today